ledgerW/slashrun/README.md

-# AI-Native Application Template
+# AI-Native Full Stack App Builder

-A comprehensive template for building production-ready AI-native applications with an opinionated infrastructure stack and AI-assisted workflow-driven development.
+AI-developer-assisted workflow for building full-stack AI-native applications with local and cloud infrastructure.
+This repo is a template with detailed rules and workflows files for AI coding assistants.

 ## ⚡ Quickstart